Campaign Toan Thang: Overview

-Campaign Toan Thang
+Operation Toan Thang

 After his spoiling attacks in Operation Pigfat, Operation Raindance, and Operation Stranglehold had limited results during early 1969, during the third week of June 1969, the Hmong general was planning yet another incursion into enemy territory.
 Vang Pao had not only suffered the reverses of his failed offensives, as well as the loss of a forward airfield at Muang Soui; his defensive position was further weakened by Vietnamese communist attacks.
 Faced with the looming possibility of a final guerrilla defeat, American Ambassador William H. Sullivan and Lao Prime Minister Souvanna Phouma had loosened the restrictive rules of engagement inherent in the Operation Barrel Roll bombing campaign, to little effect.
 An arc of militia outposts at Lima Sites served as a picket line for the guerrilla army as Vang Pao planned.

 However, the People's Army of Vietnam spoiled Vang Pao's plans with Operation Toan Thang (Total Victory).
 They finally had the use of an all-weather supply line, Route 7; a second one, Route 72, was nearly complete.
 Previous rainy seasons had hampered PAVN mobility with muddy trails and bogged logistics; during breaks in the weather, the opposing Royalists had conducted heliborne offensive operations backed by air support.
 Now the PAVN simply slipped past the Lima site outposts unseen.
 For the first time in northern Laos, they used armor, launching ten PT-76 light amphibious tanks as part of their 18 June 1969 assault on Muang Soui as part of the first-ever communist wet weather attack.

 By 24 June, they had surrounded the base, whose 4,000 defenders outnumbered them by a three to one ratio.
 PAVN infantry posted to the predawn attack force included the 165th Regiment of the 312th Division, as well as the sappers of the 13th Dac Cong Battalion.
 The Forces Armee Neutral troops at the Phou Kout outpost scattered under the assault.
 By dawn, Toan Thang closed in on Neutralist Paratroop Battalion 85 at Ban Khay, where they defended Muang Soui.
 The assailants went in behind six tanks.
 Despite being hit with 77 sorties of tactical air that disabled four of the PT-76s, they carried the day.
-After two killed and 64 wounded, the defenders withdrew to the western edge of the artillery park, abandoning three 155mm and five 105mm guns to the communists.
+After two killed and 64 wounded, the defenders withdrew to the western edge of the artillery park, abandoning three 155 mm and five 105 mm guns to the communists.
 With Hmong "stiffeners" assigned, as well as close air support homing in on the enemy, the Neutralists held.
 The Thai artillerists with them resorted to direct fire of their 105mm howitzers at the advancing foe's armor.
 That night, U.S. Air Force AC-47 gunships flew watch over the site.